 - We have started monthly Member’s Forum Calls which seems to be popular!

-Our Legislative Agenda for this year, while not many items, will be consequential if successful!
+for this year, while not many items, will be consequential if successful!
 If you are able to attend a Legislative Budget Hearing on 3 January, a mention of the need to improve the mental health outpatient services rates would be appreciated!

 So what can we expect in 2018:

 - In Washington – continued turmoil and acrimony,

 - In Virginia – challenging times with an evenly split or almost evenly split House of Delegates, a “new” administration working out the kinks and a renewed focus on Medicaid Expansion which continues to be a divisive issue.

 - At DMAS – release for comment and eventual publication the DD Waivers Final Regs and Manual, the first round of review and comment on the HCBS Self-Assessment, final steps in the CCCPlus rollout including the January 1st transition of CMHRS from Magellan to CCCPlus Health Plans and a significant focus on Medicaid Expansion

 - At DBHDS – continued focus on the steps needed to “realign” the financing of the mental health system, but mostly a concerted effort to reduce the MH Facility census, continued focus on the downsizing/closure of the Training Centers while avoiding significant missteps along the way, DOJ, quality measures for providers and trying to enforce the regulations in a consistent way, and continued steps toward the implementation of individual budgets for individuals in DD Waiver services and increased Departmental control and management.